 - A widow/widower being able to receive a Spanish pension as a widow/widower of the other spouse.

-Registering your English marriage in Spain is free but some steps in the process such as requesting certificates, legalisation, translation involve fees.
+Registering your English marriage in Spain is free but some steps in the process such as requesting certificates, legalisation and translation involve fees.

 According to the Spanish legislation, married women do not take their new husband’s surname after getting married.
 More information on my guide to Spanish naming customs.